 ARIEL exploits high-technology called superconducting accelerator cavities that has been transferred from TRIUMF to Canadian industry.
 These companies are now developing bids on global contracts.
 This technology is being examined for application to reducing noxious components of chimney flue gases and production of medical isotopes.

 Together, ARIEL and TRIUMF will generate a $750 milllion economic impact over five years with 1,200 jobs.

 The design and construction of ARIEL at TRIUMF is being led by Lia Merminga and Remy Dawson under the guidance of Principle Investigator Dean Karlen.
-Assisting them is a Project Management Office consisting of: Remy Dawson, Greg Hackman, Byron Jennings, Franco Mammarella, Tim Meyer, and Anne Trudel.
+Assisting them is a Project Management Office consisting of: Remy Dawson, Greg Hackman, Byron Jennings, Franco Mammarella, and Anne Trudel.